markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 We will have 3 servers:
   * one monitoring server
-  * two application server
+  * two application server (observed by the monitoring node)

-We deploy small applications which consume different types of resources onto the application servers.
+We will deploy small applications which consume different types of resources onto the application servers.
 This will demonstrate the influence on the collected metrics, which are stored on the monitoring server within |prom|.

 You need several code files to repeat the actions in this post.
 Use the full list of files below (or